kisaragi-hiu/emacs-jieba/README.md

 ## Status

-It works, but only the default dictionary is available.
+It works, and you can load the jieba-rs default dictionary, the original Jieba's big dictionary, or any dictionary (passed in as a string).

+By default the library will be automatically downloaded from GitHub Releases.

 If the Rust toolchain (including Cargo) is available, the library will be built automatically.

-I'm still figuring out how to build and release binaries for multiple platforms; auto download also isn't here yet.
+The logic to decide whether to download or to build is still flawed.

 ## Thanks